 NEW PATIENT CONSULTATION: $2000

-- Includes 3 hours of face-to-face time with Dr. Schofield to review outside records, review your history, symptoms and a detailed physical examination.
-She also tries to fit in as much education as possible during this visit and usually makes initial recommendations for mangement strategies.
+Includes 3 hours of face-to-face time with Dr. Schofield to review outside records, review your history, symptoms and perform a detailed physical examination.
+She also tries to fit in as much education as possible during this visit and usually makes initial recommendations for management strategies.

-- You are encouraged to organize and provide the most pertinent medical records in order to improve the efficiency and effectiveness of the record review process.
+You are encouraged to organize and provide the most pertinent medical records in order to improve the efficiency and effectiveness of the record review process.
 E.g. provide key laboratory tests (both positive and negative), pertinent radiological and other tests and pertinent consultation notes from other providers.
-The patient who provides a random stack of 1000 pages with multiple copies of the same results or a CD with years of provider follow-up notes unrelated to your current issues will result in a higher consultation fee and less valuable visit than the patient who brings an organized binder to the initial consultation with Labs, Radiology studies, Other studies, and Consultations.
+Weed out all of the pages of your records that contain no useful information or are duplicates.
+The patient who provides a random stack of 1000 pages with multiple copies of the same results or a CD with years of provider follow-up notes unrelated to your current issues will result in a less valuable visit than the patient who brings an organized binder with Labs, Radiology studies, Other studies, and Consultations.

 POST CONSULTATION VISIT: $1000